 Budgeting Apps

 Budgeting apps can help you track your spending and progress toward goals.
-The easy-to-use budgeting app Mint was discontinued— but BECU's free Money Manager might be a great alternative.
+The easy-to-use budgeting app Mint was discontinued — but BECU's free Money Manager might be a great alternative.
+There are many others to choose from, as well.

 Research what works for you.
-You want to end each month knowing where your money went and not feeling surprised or overwhelmed when you check your account balances.
-This can be tough as we increasingly budget with inflation in mind.
+You want to end each month knowing where your money went and not feel surprised or overwhelmed when you check your account balances.
+Also, keep in mind, there are ways to budget while considering inflation.

 An illustration of cell phone screenshots of BECU's Money Manager App.